Wahoo KICKR Move vs. Tacx NEO 3M: Which One to Buy?

 Ease of Setup and Practicality

-Both bike trainers are easy to set up, but MOVE is heavier and more difficult to move around.
+Both trainers are easy to set up, but the MOVE is heavier and harder to move around.
 I don’t recommend buying it if you don’t have a dedicated workout area and must relocate the trainer before every ride.

 The NEO 3M has a carry handle, unlike its predecessor, the NEO 2T.
-But at least it is about 7.5 kg lighter than MOVE.
+It is also about 7.5 kg lighter than the MOVE.

-I recommend choosing a different trainer unless you have a dedicated training area.
+I recommend choosing a different trainer if you don’t have a dedicated training area.
 For example, the Wahoo KICKR v6 is better in this regard.

 Winner: Tacx NEO 3M